Federal Aviation Administration

 • Obtain acceptance of an RVSM monitoring plan from the relevant State RVSM approving official.

-• Flight plan on a route through the AGHME coverage area, at a flight level between 290 and 410, inclusive.
-There are no special monitoring routings; do not ask ATC for any special treatment to accommodate AGHME measurement.
+• Plan flight on a route through the center of the AGHME coverage area, at a flight level between 290 and 410, inclusive.

 • Ensure that the flight plan provides for straight level-flight operation through the AGHME coverage area.

-• In flight, do not ask ATC for any special handling or treatment to accommodate the flight for AGHME monitoring purposes.
-AGHME monitoring is not an ATC responsibility.
+• There are no special monitoring routings; do not ask ATC for any special treatment to accommodate AGHME measurement, as it is not an ATC responsibility.

 Monitoring Results: Confirmation of a successful monitoring is located in the abridged version of the U.S. RVSM Approvals database.
 AGHME monitoring status results will not be distributed.
 FAA inspectors will refer to this database for confirmation of a successful AGHME monitoring flight.
-If your aircraft does not appear in the approvals database, then this is an indication that the RVSM approval information for your aircraft is not complete (ie. airworthness approval or ops specs were not collected/distributed to the Administrator of the US RVSM Approvals Database); it is not an indication of an unsuccessful AGHME monitoring flight.
+If an aircraft does not appear in the approvals database, then this is an indication that the RVSM approval information for this aircraft is not complete (i.e. airworthiness approval or ops specs were not collected/distributed to the Administrator of the US RVSM Approvals Database); it is not an indication of an unsuccessful AGHME monitoring flight.

 ** AGHME monitoring data is processed within 4-6 weeks.